Changes to OSHA Firefighter Standards

 The Association is aware and familiar with the proposed new 29 CFR 1910.156 regulation and seeks, through this page, to convey the actions and intents of the Association in the adoption and application of this update to the current regulation.
 This page will offer the reader an overview of the actions and positions of the Association.

-Proposed Standard– Read the proposed Emergency Response Standard in the Federal Register and submit a comment through the public comment portal (deadline is July 22).
+Proposed Standard– Read the proposed Emergency Response Standard in the Federal Register and submit a comment through the public comment portal (deadline was July 22, 2024).

 Timeline

-January 2024 – Dept of Labor releases the proposed standard
+January 2024 — Department of Labor releases the proposed standard

 March 2024 — The Executive Committee of the SC Association assigns authors of a position paper